Law of Sines Calculator

 Mathematical Background

 The Law of Sines can be derived from the area formula for triangles.
-For any triangle with area $K$:
+For a triangle with area K:

-- In any triangle, the largest side is opposite the largest angle
+- The largest side is always opposite the largest angle

-- In any triangle, the smallest side is opposite the smallest angle
+- The smallest side is always opposite the smallest angle

-- The Law of Sines works for all triangles: acute, obtuse, and right triangles
+- The Law of Sines works for all triangles: acute, right, and obtuse

 Additional Resources